‘Blue Flame’ Agave: Endless Supply of Free “Pups”

 Should You Fertilize?

-There is no need to fertilize blue flame agave.
+There is no need to fertilize ‘Blue Flame’.
 These plants get all the nutrients they need from the surrounding desert soil.

-But if you keep it in a pot, fertilize lightly a few times a year when it’s actively growing.
+But if you grow one in a pot, fertilize lightly once a month spring through summer.

 How to Prune